A FERPA Guide for Faculty & Staff

 The Family Policy Compliance Office reviews and investigates complaints of violations of FERPA.
 If the Office finds that there has been a failure to comply with FERPA, it will notify the institution about the corrections that need to be made to bring the institution into compliance.
 The Office will establish a reasonable period of time for the institution to voluntarily accomplish the specified changes.

-If the Secretary of Education finds, after this reasonable period of time that an institution has failed to comply with FERPA and determines that compliance cannot be secured by any means, he or she can, among other options direct that no federal funds under his or her administrative control (financial aid, education grants, etc.) be made available to that institution.
+If the Secretary of Education finds, after this reasonable period of time that an institution has failed to comply with FERPA and determines that compliance cannot be secured by any means, they can, among other options direct that no federal funds under his or her administrative control (financial aid, education grants, etc.) be made available to that institution.